100+ video editing terms you need to know

 Exporting

-The process of saving a video file in a new format so it can be transferred or used in a different program is called exporting.
+Exporting is the process of saving a video file in a new format so it can be transferred or used in a different editing program.

 F